Hi Joseph, whereabouts are you at the moment and how has your day been?

 To me this excerpt is a perfect description of what our readers will find in Volume 1 of Legacy of Stoke; it is the tales of what drives everyday people back into the water time after time with so much enthusiasm and yearning and gratitude.
 Surfing is a shared experience and an understanding of something that so few people in the world can even comprehend… In the bigger scope of life, surfers are rare.

 How surfing has shaped your life and lifestyle?

 I started surfing when I was eleven.
 I’d wake up before dawn and take 3 buses down to the beach by myself just to surf.
 I was introverted and spent too much time in my own head.
 Surfing shaped everything.
 My hope for waves taught me to have hope for every day the sun came up.
 Paddling through the fear on big waves taught me to be focused, be in tune with my surroundings at this moment but, to still go for it.
 Take the drop… See what happens and be grateful for however it turned out.
 The changing tides, calm days and storm surf taught me that life is just that, always changing.
 It’s not personal.
 Life has no vendetta against me.
 It’s just going to rain sometimes and sometimes the sun comes out.
 I take what comes along now.
 I accept it, I am grateful.

 It has brought friends and adventures and lessons and memories.
 Just like a fruitful tide that turns and picks the waves up it is always there to keep me centered on what’s here now and what could be the next wave in the set.
-It has helped me to dictate the definition I have of what it is to be a living being in this world.

 Where’s your dream surf session and who is there (can be anyone living or not)?